engrron30/The-Art-of-Networking/README.md

 It's cool, right?
 If your hub contains 24 port, then you can connect up to 24 PCs.
 If it contains 48 port, then you can connect up to 48 PCs.
 Very powerful, right?

-TO-Do: Provide snapshot of 24-port Hub with 24 PCs connected to each port.
+TO-DO: Provide snapshot of 24-port Hub with 24 PCs connected to each port.

+Let's try the powerful tool of Packet Tracer, the simulator.
+This tool allows to simulate the environment to run in slow-motion for us to observe the life of a packet.
+Just simply build the three-PC topology with hub and enter simulate.

+TO-DO: Provide snapshot of three PC topology with hub with simulate in the tab.

 ---